vmware/vic-product/docs/user_doc/vic_cloud_admin/add_repos_in_portal.md

 	For example: `https://registry.hub.docker.com:443/vmware`

 	2. Enter a name for the registry.
-	3. Optionally, select the login credentials to access the registry and click **Verify**.
+	3. Optionally, select the login credentials to access the registry.
-	4. If prompted to trust the registry certificate, click **OK**.
+	4. Click **Verify** and if prompted to trust the registry certificate, click **OK**.
 	5. After successful verification, click **Save**.